Conference changes its name!

 For the sake of brevity "ministry" was removed despite the fact that we liked the words "health ministry".
 We concluded that the concept of "mission", which relates to reaching out to unfamiliar people groups with a goal of bringing people to a relationship with Christ or growing the church, seemed to adequately fit our work both in inner city neighborhoods and small rural villages in the distant corners of the earth.

-Our community is very diverse and consists of Christian nurses, physicians, psychologists, theologians, marriage and family therapists, pharmacists, dentists, physical therapists, urban health workers, community health evangelists, medical missionaries, and child welfare workers, Fuller students and students of the health professions - just to name a few.
+Our community is very diverse and consists of Christian nurses, physicians, psychologists, theologians, marriage and family therapists, pharmacists, dentists, physical therapists, urban health workers, community health evangelists, medical missionaries, and child welfare workers, and students of theology and the health professions - just to name a few.
 We are multi-ethnic, multi-cultural and multi-denominational.
 The conference continues to purposely focus on both urban and global interests.
 We have kept the conference focus broad because we believe that we can discover novel ideas by engaging a broadly diverse community.

-Fuller Theological Seminary, in Pasadena California, is a safe place to meet so that the broad groups embraced by the conference gather together to educate, encourage and empower each other.
+San Diego Christian College is a safe place to meet so that the broad groups embraced by the conference gather together to educate, encourage and empower each other.
 We will leave the conference feeling re-energized and ready to engage our communities in a healing ministry.

 We hope that you will find your home - a place of personal growth shared with kindred spirits - here with us!